WDUR

 WDUR (1490 AM) is an Indian/South Asian radio station in Durham, North Carolina, owned by Ravi Cherukuri, through licensee Arohi Media LLC.
 The station plays primarily Bollywood Hits with talk and news in Hindi, Tamil and Telugu languages.

 WDUR is powered at 1,000 watts using a non-directional antenna.
 Programming is also heard on FM translator W270DT at 101.9 MHz.

 History

 Top 40

 The station signed on the air on 1490 kHz on February 29, 1948.
 The original call sign was WSSB.
-The 1490 AM frequency was abandoned when another Durham station, WDNC, moved down the dial to 620 kHz.
-In late 1951, WSSB merged operations with another Durham station, Mutual Broadcasting System network affiliate WHHT 1590 AM, which subsequently left the airwaves).
+The 1490 AM frequency had been vacated when another Durham station, WDNC, moved down the dial to 620 kHz.
+In late 1951, WSSB merged operations with another Durham station, Mutual Broadcasting System network affiliate WHHT 1590 AM, which subsequently left the airwaves.

 Ed Clinton was the owner in the 1950s when Lex Diamond introduced a Top 40 format..
 Steve Robbins ("Rockin' Robin") and Gaylord "Jay" Wood were DJ's.
 (Ed Clinton adopted "Jay" as his official nickname.)
 Charles Cook was a disc jockey when the station was the number one Top 40 station in Durham in the late 1960s.
 He played white and black artists, and he was one of the few white DJs to acknowledge black schools and their accomplishments.